 The motivation to do this is of course to do with the size of the market.
 Laing made his name by promoting the idea that ‘schizophrenics’ were more intelligible than generally believed and that it was possible to talk with them; if you listened to them rather than put them into a clinical pigeon-hole then what they said made sense.
 Based on this he developed a form of therapy which involved listening carefully to the schizophrenic rather than prescribing treatment (lobotomy, drugs etc.).
 The problem is that there aren’t all that many diagnosed schizophrenics around.
 Worse; once you are operating in the private sector, as Laing was when he left his NHS post, you don’t have access to any.
 Thus the need to develop a ‘theory’ that would explain why everyone needs this treatment.
 This was the sociological theory that society is “off-course”, that everyone in it is therefore ‘off-course’ (or has lost their way in Redler’s rendition), and that schizophrenics are the beacons showing the way back.
 (Analysing ideologies in terms of their actual driving forces is an established part of sociological methodology.
 Laing didn’t have a sociological awareness and so could not critique his own ideology).

 From a clinical point of view this means that anyone who comes to see the therapist is automatically seized upon as someone who suffers from this predefined societal condition.
-They are “off-course”.
+They are “off-course” or “out-of-touch with themselves”.
 This means that everyone gets the same treatment, regardless of their unique and individual circumstances.
 And, thus we have come full circle.
 A standardized treatment being blindly and insensitively being provided without any real attempt to get to know the patient as an individual.

-Laing’s theory fails precisely because it lacked any real social critique and lacks any sociological analysis.
+Laing’s theory fails precisely because it lacked any real social critique or sociological analysis.
 It just reproduced the patterns (paradigms) of this society such as top-down hierarchical delivery of services and disciplinary mechanisms of power, in a new form.

 6. How they screw you over